Tag Archives: C.S. Lewis

 His interest in mythology, beast fables, and legends developed—especially Norse, Greek, and Irish mythologies.
 In them, he sensed what he later named “joy.”
 He was bound for Oxford to study when he volunteered to fight for the British Army in the trenches of France during World War I. The trauma and horrors during the war confirmed his atheism.
 Lewis was injured during an accidental friendly fire explosion that killed two of his comrades.
 He had a pact with a close friend that if either died the survivor would take care of the other’s family, and after “Paddy” Moore died Lewis took care of Jane Moore until her death in the 1940s.
 The two had a close relationship, during both Lewis’ recovery and the period before Moore’s eventual death.
 Lewis often referred to her as his “mother.”

 He resumed studies at Oxford in 1918.
 He excelled academically and began getting published.
-In 1929, largely because of the influence of friends and colleagues J.R.R.
+In 1929, largely because of the influence of friends and colleagues: J.R.R.
 Tolkien and Hugo Dyson, Lewis decided to “admit God was God,” kneel, pray, and admit he was a Theist.
 Two years later he had a conversion experience with the two friends playing a huge role in his shift to becoming a Christian.
 He would later recall in Surprised By Joy, “When we set out [on a motorcycle trip to the zoo] I did not believe that Jesus Christ was the Son of God, and when we reached the zoo I did.”

-Two years later, the three friends along with some others began a group they called “The Inklings” which would meet up once or twice per week for 16 years.
+Two years later, the three friends along with some others began a group they called “The Inklings” which would meet up once or twice per week for sixteen years.
 For most of 1941, Lewis published 31 weekly Screwtape Letters, donating the proceeds for them to charity.
 He began giving radio talks on the BBC that developed from “Right and Wrong” to a later series about “What Christians Believe” and then “Christian Behavior”—these later became his enduring classic Mere Christianity.
 He published The Great Divorce in weekly installments.
 In all, he wrote about 60 books, most of which are non-fiction, often apologetics of the faith.
 It was perhaps in his fiction, like the Space Trilogy, where he did his heaviest theological lifting.

 In 1956, Lewis and his intellectual companion, Joy Davidman, entered into a civil marriage so she and her two sons could stay in the U.K. She was separated from her abusive husband.
 Later that year, after discovering her advanced-stage bone cancer, the two had a Christian marriage ceremony.
 Joy died in 1957 while on a family holiday.
 Jack raised her sons as his own.
 Four years later, Lewis had kidney issues that developed shortly into renal failure.
 He died on November 22, 1963 a week before he would have turned 65 (the same day as John F. Kennedy — book by Peter Kreeft).